tkt-actions/add-issue-links/README.md

 ## :arrow_forward: Usage

-This action add texts into a body of Pull Request like this when it is opened.
+This action add a comment or add texts into a body of Pull Request like this when it is opened.

 ```md
 # Related Issue